senolkacar/PRWB-2223/README.md

 # Projet PRWB 2223 - Gestion de comptes entre amis

+This project is realised with PHP, it has also partial Javascript code for validation and other stuff.
+There is also implementation of JustValidate and SweetAlert javascript libraries.
+This project is developed with MVC architecture.

 ## Notes de version itération 1

 ### Liste des utilisateurs et mots de passes